manu12121999/RemoveBG-GIMP/README.md

 ![Screenshot (113)](https://user-images.githubusercontent.com/66686353/84802857-786bad80-b001-11ea-9bdd-be2c37bbea8d.png)

 ## Problems:
-- if removebackground does not show up in the GIMP Menu, it's because requests is not found.
-If requests is installed correctly, tell me about it in the Issue Section.

-## Notes:
-for convenience, hard-code your key in the request-part of the code
+- You might need to hard Code your key in the Code, if there is not dialog.

 ## Licence:
 It is not a official remove.bg plugin, so keep their Terms of Service in mind (https://www.remove.bg/tos)